DonavanGrobler/ReactJs-Basics-ToDoList/README.md

-# React + Vite
+# ReactJs-Basics-ToDoList

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This is a basic React.js program for creating a To Do List

 Currently, two official plugins are available: